a-pedrozo/TE-Individual/module-2/07_Integration_Testing/exercise/README.md

 In the nine test methods, replace the `Assert.Fail()` with the code necessary to implement the test described by the method name.
 You can refer to the comments in the `ITimesheetDao` interface for descriptions of what each DAO method does.

 Use today's lecture code and the integration tests from the DAO exercises as examples to reference while working.
-Static constant `Timesheet`s have been provided that you can use in your tests.
+Private `Timesheet`s have been provided that you can use in your tests.

 When fully implemented, five of the tests pass, and four continue to fail due to bugs in `TimesheetSqlDao`.